Papers

 The paper suggests future investigations could focus on the role of ALPs in multidimensional simulations to better understand their potential contribution to explosion mechanisms.
 Additionally, the authors highlight the need for further simulations including ALP feedback effects to refine bounds and assess their true impact on the supernova dynamics.

-Overall, this paper provides updated constraints on ALPs' couplings from SN 1987A observations and theorizes their possible contribution to the energy dynamics driving supernova explosions.
+Overall, this study provides updated constraints on ALPs' couplings from SN 1987A observations and theorizes their possible contribution to the energy dynamics driving supernova explosions.
 The exploration of both theoretical and practical implications opens avenues for further research in the field of astroparticle physics, especially concerning the mechanisms underpinning supernova phenomena.

-We haven't generated follow-up questions for this paper yet.
+We haven't generated a list of open problems mentioned in this paper yet.